alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 ## When you have your licence

 You are responsible for making sure that your licence is still valid when you export the goods.

+[Question for SME: what do you need to do with your licence when you have it?
+Is it a case of attaching it to your export declaration?]

 Keep up to date with the [ECO notices to exporters](http://blogs.bis.gov.uk/exportcontrol/).